ydb-platform/ydb/ydb/docs/en/core/yql/query_plans.md

 Table | table name

 #### Join
-Combine two data sources (subqueries or tables), join strategy is specified in the operation description.
+Combine two data sources (subqueries or tables) by keys.
+The join strategy is specified in the operation description.

 #### Filter
 Filtering rows, leaving only those for which the predicate returns true.